 The Damar Difference

-At Damar Training, we offer our accounting employers a range of unique features to maximise the benefits that the training brings to their organisation:
+At Damar Training, we offer our employers a range of unique features to maximise the benefits that the accounting apprenticeships bring to their organisation:

 - Flexible training options and an account managed service

-- An established system to effecitvely identify gaps in knowledge, skills and behaviours, and demonstrate impact
+- An established system to effectively identify gaps in knowledge, skills and behaviours, and demonstrate impact

 - Training in automation software such as Xero, and augmented intelligence